marisalim/Everest-eDNA-biodiversity-survey/README.md

 - parse to keep best hit per query (sorted by bit score - mostly works, but in some cases, e.g., a tie, you need to manually check)

 ## Metabarcoding blast script details <a name="metabarpipeline"></a>
 The metabarcoding data was primarily analyzed in Geneious to generate contigs.
 After blast search to NCBI nt database, the blast parsing step was conducted with [`metabar_blast_parse.py`](./Metabarcoding_scripts/metabar_blast_parse.py).
+Same parsing logic as for WGS data.

 ## Running the WGS pipeline <a name="runwgs"></a>
 1. Set up blast reference database.
-For our Everest paper, I set up a local installation of the nt database (unstable connection errors on HPC made remote run erratic):
+For our Everest paper, I set up a local installation of the nt database (unstable connection errors on HPC made remote run erratic) with [this script](./nt_wrap.sh).
+Blast db set up takes a long time (many hours) because nt db is very large; make sure you have enough space to save the database files.
+Do the following:
 ```
   mkdir NCBI_blast_nt
   cd NCBI_blast_nt